-Burr's inability to correctly read the advertising copy for the show is a reccuring joke amongst the fans and Bill himself.
+Burr's inability to correctly read the advertising copy for the show is a recurring joke amongst the fans and Bill himself.
 Some of the advertisements have reached such ridiculous levels that the advertisers have dropped out, which leaves Burr completely unphased.
-Check out the above clip where he gets a severe case of the giggles while reading advertising for "Sherri's Berries."
+Check out the clip where he gets a severe case of the giggles while reading advertising for "Sherri's Berries."

-Comedy Bang Bang is consistently one of the most insane weekly podcasts available on the web.
+"Comedy Bang Bang" is consistently one of the most ridiculous weekly podcasts available on the web.
 Each episode features the host Scott Aukerman (Mr. Show With Bob and David) talking to a comedian or celebrity guest while another comedian plays some sort of character.
-These characters include spot-on impersonations of celebrities, bizarre alternate versions of pop culture figures, and a wide-range of bizarre original creations.
+These characters include spot-on impersonations of celebrities, bizarre alternate versions of pop culture figures, and a wide range of bizarre original creations.

 In the clip, comedian Paul F. Tompkins plays his version of "Cake Boss," the reality TV chef who is famous for elaborate cakes and a thick Jersey accent.
 Tompkins' version is unconventional (possibly an alien) and ends almost every sentence by yelling out his own name.

 "Doug Loves Movies" is a film nerd's dream podcast.
 Stoner comedian Doug Benson (Super High Me) hosts a live gameshow-style movie trivia show at the UCB theater in Los Angeles.
 The episodes are short and sweet compared to the other entries on this list, but they are the perfect length to stay fresh every week without overstaying their welcome.